astrobatty/piszkespipe/README.md

   -npools NPOOLS    Number of CPU cores to be used by the code.
 Default is all.
   -marsch           If enabled, Marsch optimized raw extraction algorithm will be saved.
   -nocosmic         If activated, no cosmic ray identification will be performed.
+  -keepoutliers     If activated, strong upper (emission line like) outliers won't be removed.
   -avoid_plot       If activated, the code will not generate a pdf file with the plot of the computed CCF.
 ```